 The Ox-CIMS signal is delayed relative to the sonic anemometer due to transit time in the inlet line which must be accounted for before calculating the covariance between the vertical wind and analyte concentration.
-The cross-covariance of the two 445 timeseries were first calculated within a ± 5 s window to determine the lag time of the Ox-CIMS and synchronize with the anemometer.
+The crosscovariance of the two time series was first calculated within a ± 5 s window to determine the lag time of the Ox-CIMS and synchronize with the anemometer.
 The volumetric evacuation time of the inlet is 1.65 to 2.1 s for the inlet volume and flow rates of 18 to 23 slpm used in this study.
 Following the method and terminology outlined in Langford et al. (2015), the position of the maximum (MAX) of the cross-covariance is taken as the lag time needed to align the vertical wind and analyte concentration for that flux period.
-A representative lag time determination with a larger lag window (± 10 s) using the MAX method is shown in Fig. 10.
-450 In low signal-to-noise (SNR) data, the use of the MAX leads to high variability in the determined lag time caused by uncertainty in the position of the peak in the cross-covariance.
-This results in a systematic high bias on the absolute magnitude of the resulting flux.
+A representative lag time determination with a larger lag window $(\pm 10 \text{ s})$ using the MAX method is shown in Fig. 10.
+In low signal-tonoise (SNR) data, the use of the MAX leads to high variability in the determined lag time caused by uncertainty in the position of the peak in the cross-covariance.
+This results in a systematic high bias in the absolute magnitude of the resulting flux.
 The position of the maximum of a centered running median (AVG) function of the cross-covariance is an alternative method to determine lag time with less expected bias for low SNR data (Langford et al., 2015; Taipale et al., 2010).
-Lag times for each O3 flux period determined by the MAX and a 10 point AVG method showed reasonable agreement, with a 455 campaign average lag time from the MAX with a mean of 1.0 seconds and the AVG at 0.7 seconds (Fig. S9).
+Lag times for each O3 flux period determined by the MAX and a 10-point AVG method showed reasonable agreement, with a campaign average lag time from the MAX with a mean of 1.0 s and the AVG at 0.7 s (Fig. S9).
 This agreement suggests that a clear peak in the cross-covariance was present for most flux periods leading to a convergence of the two methods.
 This lag time also shows agreement with the inlet response time of 0.9 s determined during dry N2 overflows.
 Due to the convergence of the determined lag times around a central value, a prescribed lag time of 0.9 s was used for all reported $v_d(O_3)$ values.
-A prescribed lag time has the least bias to extreme values caused by noise, provided that the true lag time is known well (Langford et al., 2015).
-Deposition velocities were then recalculated with the prescribed lag time of 0.9 s and with the MAX and AVG method over a narrower lag window of ± 3 which is expected to be physically reasonable range for the flow rate and inlet line volume.
-The mean v_d(O3) using the prescribed, MAX, and AVG lag times were 0.011, 0.010, and 0.010 cm s-1 respectively, suggesting the campaign mean value was relatively insensitive to the lag time method.
+A prescribed lag time has the least bias towards extreme values caused by noise, provided that the true lag time is known well (Langford et al., 2015).
+Deposition velocities were then recalculated with the prescribed lag time of 0.9 s and with the MAX and AVG method over a narrower lag window of ± 3 s which is expected to be a physically reasonable range for the flow rate and inlet line volume.
+The mean $v_d(O_3)$ using the prescribed, MAX, and AVG lag times were 0.013, 0.012, and 0.012 cm s-1, respectively, suggesting the campaign mean value was relatively insensitive to the lag time method.

-3.4 Cospectra and Ogives
+3.4 Cospectra and ogives

-465 The frequency weighted cospectrum of O3' with w' has a well characterized form with exhibited dependence on wind-speed and measuring height (Kaimal et al., 1972).
-Comparison of observed cospectra shape against the idealized Kaimal cospectra is useful to validate that the observed signal was not significantly attenuated at low or high frequencies.
-Cospectral averaging is performed by binning frequency into 50 evenly log spaced bins and normalizing the integrated cospectra to 1.
+The frequency-weighted cospectrum of O_3 with w' has a well-characterized form with exhibited dependence on wind speed and measuring height (Kaimal et al., 1972).
+Comparison of the observed cospectra shape against the idealized Kaimal cospectra is useful for validating that the observed signal was not significantly attenuated at low or high frequencies.
+Cospectral averaging is performed by binning frequency into 50 evenly log-spaced bins and normalizing the integrated cospectra to 1.
 The integral of the unnormalized cospectra is the flux for that observation period.
-The mean wind-speed binned cospectra of sensible heat and O3 appear to match well with the idealized Kaimal cospectra for an unstable boundary layer at sampling height z = 13m (Fig.11).
+The mean wind speed binned cospectra of sensible heat and O_3 appear to match well with the idealized Kaimal cospectra for an unstable boundary layer at sampling height z = 13 m (Fig. 11).